-Our analysis reveals that when media conglomerates acquire local TV stations there is a groupspecific effect on local coverage and, in particular, on the coverage of local politicians.
+Our analysis reveals that when media conglomerates acquire local TV stations there is a group-specific effect on local coverage and, in particular, on the coverage of local politicians.
 It is therefore natural to investigate whether these acquisitions also have an effect on political knowledge.
-In this section, we explore this question, exploiting individual-level survey data from CCES.
+To understand whether this is the case, we exploit individual-level survey data from CCES, which includes several questions that can be used to measure the respondent's knowledge of the Member of Congress (MC) who represents their district.^{23,24}